mikesamuel/unduck/README.md

 ### Duck typing

 Hereafter, "duck type" refers to these informal types.
-Note: this is a narrower definition than readers may be familiar with: a type defined based on the properties and methods it provides instead of the constructor used to create values or prototypes.
+Note: this is a narrower definition than readers may be familiar with:
+[structural typing][] but without formally defined "structure."

 TypeScript lets us bring duck types into the type system with [index types][] and [literal types][].